BastiaanVanHouten/Thesis/README.md

  (T2) Two named {ethnicity} characters appear in a scene together.
  (T3) Two named {ethnicity} characters appear in a scene together without a white character.

-An example for such a conversation would be a conversation between the main character and  his wife collected from the film script ‘12 years a slave’ :
-      ANNE
- Solomon...
-     SOLOMON
- Come, Anne.
-Jump.
-      ANNE
- I will not ruin my dress.
-Catch me!
-     SOLOMON
- I will catch you, Anne.
-I will.
-     ANNE
- You will.

-Even though the conversation is not very thorough or meaningful, it is between two named ethnic minority characters, and no white people are present in the scene.
-Therefore, the film will have the condition for all levels for the Black ethnicity.

 As can be seen the modified Bechdel test similar to the original requires the actors to be named.
 Therefore, the first step of conducting the modified Bechdel test was to create a process which removed ‘generic’ characters from the dataset.
 To filter generic characters from the dataset, I